jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   - **information disclosure requirement** means a requirement that— (a) applies to a regulated fibre service provider who is prescribed in regulations made under section 226 as being subject to information disclosure regulation; and
     (b) is specified in a section 170 determination
-  - **input methodology** means a description of any methodology, process, rule, or matter that includes any of the matters listed in section 176 and that is published by the Commission under section 180
+  - **input methodology** means a description of any methodology, process, rule, or matter that includes any of the matters listed in section 176 and that is published as referred to in section 180
   - **point-to-multipoint layer 1 service** has the meaning given in section 156AB
   - **price** —
     (a) means 1 or more of individual prices, aggregate prices, or revenues (whether in the form of specific numbers, or in the form of formulas by which specific numbers are derived); and